nats-io/nats-site/content/documentation/internals/nats-protocol.md

 * `lang`: The implementation language of the client.
 * `version`: The version of the client.
 * `protocol`: *optional int*.
 Sending `0` (or absent) indicates client supports original protocol.
 Sending `1` indicates that the client supports dynamic reconfiguration of cluster topology changes by asynchronously receiving `INFO` messages with known servers it can reconnect to.
+* `echo`: Optional boolean.
+If set to `true`, the server (version 1.2.0+) will not send originating messages from this connection to its own subscriptions.
+Clients should set this to `true` only for server supporting this feature, which is when `proto` in the `INFO` protocol is set to at least `1`.

 ### Description
 The `CONNECT` message is analogous to the `INFO` message.
 Once the client has established a TCP/IP socket connection with the NATS server, and an `INFO` message has been received from the server, the client may send a `CONNECT` message to the NATS server to provide more information about the current connection as well as security information.